 Past and future continuous tenses

 You form the past continuous tense by using was (the past of the verb "to be") and "ing".

-Look at this picture, which you took of people in the park.
-The following day at school you show your friend the picture and you tell her or him what the people were doing.
-Use the past continuous tense.
-Write down what you told your friend.
 You form the future continuous tense by using "will be" (the future of the verb "to be") and "ing".